9500/bch-ipfs-scrape/README.md

   --export-bcmr-ipfs-cids --cids-file my-cids.txt
 ```

-## Using Without Chaingraph Access
+## Using Without Chaingraph or Fulcrum Access

-If you don't have access to a Chaingraph endpoint, you can download a pre-generated Chaingraph result file.
+If you don't have access to a Chaingraph or Fulcrum endpoint, you can download a pre-generated Chaingraph result file or already resolved authhead.json.
+Hosted files and generated on a relatively frequent schedule.

-### Download Pre-generated Chaingraph Results
+### Download Pre-generated Chaingraph Results to run without Chaingraph access

 1. **Download the latest Chaingraph results:**